rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

             log.vmmap.dump = ‹dump file path› ≫ 0

-        Dumps all memory mappings regions to the given file, each line contains a region in the format ``‹begin›-‹end› [‹size in KiB›k]``.
+        Dumps all memory mapping regions to the given file, each line contains a region in the format ``‹begin›-‹end› [‹size in KiB›k]``.